Ristosano home Foods and Services for Dysphagia.

 https://ristosanohome.com/prodotto/mix-pasta/

-Traditional Italian recipes adapted for dysphagia without sacrificing taste.
+Traditional Italian recipes adapted for people with dysphagia without compromising on flavor.

 https://ristosanohome.com/prodotto/mix-regionale-piatti-unici/

-Soft and balanced main courses, ready in minutes.
+Light and balanced main courses, ready in just a few minutes.

 https://ristosanohome.com/prodotto/mix-secondi/

-Essential to ensure proper hydration in those who cannot take normal fluids.
+Essential for ensuring proper hydration in people who cannot consume regular fluids.

-Available in various flavors, safe and easy to swallow.
+Available in a variety of flavors, safe, and easy to swallow.

 https://ristosanohome.com/prodotto/bevande-gelificate-mix/